apache/trafficcontrol/docs/source/api/cachegroups.rst

 		"lastUpdated": "2018-11-07 22:11:50+00"
 	}}

 ..
 [1] While these fields are technically optional, note that if they are not specified many things may break.
-For this reason, Traffic Portal requires them when creating or editing Cache Groups.
+For this reason, Traffic Portal requires them when creating or editing :term:`Cache Group`\ s.

 ..
 This doesn't appear to exist anymore - can't reproduce in CIAB nor production
 .. ``/api/1.1/cachegroups/:parameter_id/parameter/available``